mahirminhajk/Quiz-Question-and-Answer-Formatter/README.md

 This Python project processes a text file containing quiz questions and answers, and formats the output with the correct answers.
 The project reads questions and their corresponding answers from a file, processes them to extract the correct options, and saves the formatted results to a new file.

+## 📚 Project Overview

+During my first semester of college, I encountered a bulk of questions for my study.
+Each question was accompanied by multiple-choice options, but it was a challenge to identify and format the correct answers amidst the confusion.
+To streamline this process, I developed a Python script to automatically extract and format the correct answers from a list of questions and options.

+## 🎯 Objective

+The objective of this project was to:
+1. Parse a set of multiple-choice questions.
+2. Extract the correct answer for each question.
+3. Format the questions and correct answers into a clear, readable format.

+## 🛠️ How It Works

+The script takes a text file with multiple-choice questions and answers as input.
+It processes each line to separate questions and their corresponding answers.
+It then identifies the correct answer based on a designated option letter and formats the output.

 ## Features

 - Reads quiz questions and answers from a text file.